ytakefuji/sweden/README.md

  openssl enc -d -aes256 -in sweden.tar|tar xv

- Of course, you need a password.
+ Of course, you need a password!